 Build a complete web site, not just a blog

 Don’t limit your web site to just a blog.
 Feel free to build it out.
 Although most of my traffic goes straight to this blog, there’s a whole site built around it.
-For example, the home page of this site presents an overview of all the sections of the site, including the blog, article section, audio content, etc. A lot of people still don’t know what a blog is, so if your whole site is your blog, those people may be a little confused.
+A lot of people still don’t know what a blog is, so if your whole site is your blog, those people may be a little confused.

 Testing and optimization